GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_cyclone_trigger_madagascar.md

 :::{admonition} Output maps
 :class: note

-We will generate three different types of output maps to support the analysis:
+We will generate two different types of output maps to support the analysis:
-- Map 1 will provide an cyclone impact overview of the **affected districts, the extent of the cyclone event, and the locations of relevant warehouses**.
+- Map 1 will provide an cyclone impact overview of the **affected districts, the extent of the cyclone event, and the locations of  warehouses**.
 - Map 2 will focus on the impact to infrastructure and population.
 We will create 5 different impact maps displaying the following information:
     - **exposed population**
     - **exposed buildings**